ACTL4001-T1-2022/github-showcase-page-stonks-consulting/index.md

 ## Economic Impact

 **GDP per Capita**
-projected using Monte-Carlo simulations will have a $23.7bn growth by the end of 10 years, reaching $35,300 by 2030/
+- Projected using Monte-Carlo simulations
+- $23.7bn growth by the end of 10 years,
+- Expected to reach $35,300 by 2030

 <img width="510" alt="Screen Shot 2022-04-11 at 6 52 18 pm" src="https://user-images.githubusercontent.com/103412094/162703270-07b8e7f9-2a13-4417-915c-ae579d87e62a.png">

 **GNI per Capita**
+- Projected using Monte-Carlo simulations
-projected using Monte-Carlo simulations, will grow to $39,900 by 2030.
+- Expected to grow to $39,900 by 2030
 <img width="552" alt="Screen Shot 2022-04-11 at 6 53 00 pm" src="https://user-images.githubusercontent.com/103412094/162703282-256f6d9a-570f-411b-b456-b8c369c7d3d2.png">

-**Household Savings**
+**Household Savings and Health Expenditure**
-and Health Expenditure expected to remain flat through the next 10 years, impacts resulting from the implementation plan will be immaterial.
+- Expected to remain flat through the next 10 years
+- Impacts resulting from the implementation plan will be immaterial

 **Inflation**
-is expected to increase in 2021 in the aftermath of the pandemic.
-Using an ARMA model, it gradually subsides to the long term average: 3%.
+- Expected to increase in 2021 in the aftermath of the pandemic
+- Using an ARMA model, it gradually subsides to the long term average: 3%

 <img width="432" alt="Screen Shot 2022-04-11 at 7 10 28 pm" src="https://user-images.githubusercontent.com/103412094/162704200-b4056f38-f615-49f9-8288-96239efee40d.png">

+**Unemployment Rate**
-**Unemployment Rate** historically was estimated to be approx. 6.5% and projections are stable with unemployment gradually declining to 5%.
+- Historically was estimated to be approx. 6.5%
+- Projections are stable with unemployment gradually declining to 5%

 **Related industries**